Kalemouth Suspension Bridge: History

 It was designed by Captain Samuel Brown (1776-1852), an officer of the Royal Navy, and built by William Mather, a contractor of Kalemouth, some time between 1820 and 1830.
 Alexander Jeffrey wrote in 1838 "there is a chain bridge erected over the Tweed (sic) by the Late Mr Ormiston of that Ilk, at his own expense, for his private use: but it has since been opened to the public for a trifling fee - a boon which cannot easily be forgot or misused."
 In 1834, the tolls were ½d. for a foot passenger, 3d. for a horse or cart, 6d. for a gig, and 1s. for a chaise.
 Tolls are thought to have been paid at Kalemouth Cottage, now enlarged and a private home.
 Another source give the name of the person who paid for the bridge as William Mein of Ormiston.

 It is protected as a Category A listed building. and is one of the earliest surviving carriage suspension bridges.

-The bridge was closed to vehicles in August 2020 due to significant defects in its timber deck, and restoration of its use as a vehicle crossing now seems unlikely.
+The bridge was closed to motor vehicles in August 2020 due to significant defects in its timber deck, with restoration of its use as a vehicle crossing considered unlikely.
+In March 2026, Scottish Borders Council was awarded £250,000 from the National Lottery Heritage Fund to refurbish the bridge and allow its continued use by pedestrians and cyclist, along with new interpretation panels.